seaniemc/project-template/README.md

 	(gw:Constituency {Population: "150874",	Seats:"5", Name: "GalwayWest"});
 ```
 ####Candidate
-The Candidate node was going to be the most important in the Database and would hold the most relevant information.
+The Candidate node was going to be the most important in the Database, as it would hold the most relevant information.
 Trying to find to the appropriate information was a bit of a challenge.
 My search for an API which could be used to pull the data directly into the project, was unsuccessful.
 So I settled for the manual pain staking way, of coping and pasting the information into a Cypher files and then into Neo4j.
 The data which makes up the Candidate nodes was taken from [The Journal](http://www.thejournal.ie/election-2016/constituency/14/) and [Which Candidate](http://www.whichcandidate.ie/events/5/constituencies).
 The Candidate nodes contain the Proerties Name, Sex, Stting_TD, Elected, Constituency.
 ```cypher
 CREATE
 	(SC:Candidate {Name:"Simon Coveney",Sex: "Male", Sitting_TD: "True",Elected: "True", Party: "Fine Gael",Constituency: "Cork SouthCentral"}),